The Case for Christ Makes a Strong Argument for Mass Appeal

 NOT RECOMMENDED FOR: Small children or families (young ones are likely to get bored).

-The Case for Christ, directed by Jon Gunn, opens in theaters April 7, 2017.
+The Case for Christ, directed by Jon Gunn, opened in theaters April 7, 2017; available for home viewing August 15, 2017.
 It runs 112 minutes and stars Mike Vogel, Erika Christensen, Faye Dunaway, Robert Foster, Frankie Faison, L. Scott Caldwell and Renell Gibbs.
 Watch the trailer for The Case for Christ here.

 Ryan Duncan is Entertainment Editor for Crosswalk.com.